A Survey of Reinforcement Learning For Economics: Reinforcement Learning Algorithms

 \subsubsection{Natural Policy Gradient (2001)}

 Standard gradient descent treats all parameter directions equally, but policy parameters define probability distributions whose natural geometry is not Euclidean. \citet{Kakade2001} introduced the natural policy gradient, which measures progress in distribution space rather than parameter space.
-The update uses the Fisher information matrix $F(\theta)$:
+The update uses the Fisher information matrix $F(\theta)$.\footnote{Appendix~\ref{prelim:quadratic_forms} records its score outer-product form, local KL geometry, and conditioning.}

 The natural gradient is

 This direction is invariant to reparameterization of the policy.
 In the tabular softmax\footnote{The softmax function maps a vector $\mathbf{z}$ to a probability distribution: $\text{softmax}(z_i) = \exp(z_i)/\sum_j \exp(z_j)$.
 A softmax policy parameterizes action probabilities as $\pi_\theta(a|s) = \text{softmax}(\theta_{s,a})$.} case, a single natural gradient step with unit step size recovers one step of exact policy iteration (Section~\ref{sec:policy_gradient}).